ichnion/website/docs/overview.md

   - `primary_public_location.json`

 ### Basic usage
 Below is the basic example to use excavator.
-Which will extract the data from the file.
+Which will recusively find the applicable file from *directory* and extract the data.

-`$ excavator read SavedPlace.json`
+`$ excavator read SavedPlace`

 Then it will store the data into database.